 Use a calendar to keep track of upcoming events and appointments.

-Take a buddy with you to doctor appointments.
-Another set of ears can help you remember as much information as possible.
+Take a buddy with you to doctor appointments so they can take notes and help you remember as much information as possible.

-Build a routine and stick to it so you have a familiar plan of action to do things in a step-by-step manner.
+Create a routine and stick to it so you have a familiar plan of action.
 Tell your family and friends about your routine for additional support.